Why You Are Really Vitamin D Deficient

-Vitamin D, as many of you may know, is key in the absorption and distribution of calcium, and thus helps to support our bones, skin, and immune system.
+Vitamin D, as many of you may know, is the key in the absorption and distribution of calcium, and thus supports our bones, skin, and immune system.

 Vitamin D is what we call a “pre-hormone” as it is eventually metabolized into a steroid in your blood.
 In this way, it doesn’t actually behave very much like a vitamin.

-Our vitamin D needs fluctuate with things like our stress level, so 1200 is only a general estimate.
+Our vitamin D needs to fluctuate with things like with our stress level, so 1 200 is only a general estimate.
 Vitamin D is found in lots of fatty dairy products like butter, cheese, cream, and raw milk.
-It is also found in fatty fish and your grandmother’s favorite— cod liver oil.
+It is also found in fatty fish and in your grandmother’s favorite— cod liver oil.

 Most people, however, get the bulk of their vitamin D from sunlight.
 But now, more than ever, we’ve been hearing a lot about vitamin D deficiencies.
-So really, what gives?
+So really, what gives it?
 The sun is free!
 What’s the problem?